 Absolutely!
 There is no diving experience required for surface cage diving or of course, viewing the sharks topside from the boat.
 We have qualified dive professionals onboard who look after all our new surface cage diving guests.
 Our dive crew will ensure you are briefed and comfortable before getting in the cage.
-Plus, with our small guest numbers, there is no per-determined time that you must get in the cage.
-Guests can relax, watch the sharks from the surface and then when YOU are ready, we'll get you in the water.
+Plus, with our small guest numbers, there is no pre-determined time that you must get in the cage.
+Guests can relax, watch the sharks from the surface and then when YOU are ready, we’ll get you in the water.
 Surface cage time is unlimited and we look for all guests on-board to get fair and equal shark time.
-Our pricing also reflects your activities on-board, so you can join us as a 'topsider' or a 'surface cage' diver.
-You can even upgrade on-board.
-Have a chat with the Rodney Fox office team if you have anymore questions.
+Our pricing also reflects your activities on-board, so you can join us as at a cheaper rate than the ‘ocean floor diver’ price.

 You are very welcome to bring your own diving equipment but all diving needs for diving with the great whites can be hired onboard.
 This can be ordered at the time of booking.